jokester/jokester.github.io/posts/2017/2017-09-01-pdf-creation-in-browser.md

 ---
-title: "Memo: pdf creation in browser"
+title: 'Memo: pdf creation in browser'
+publishAt: 2017-09-01
+slug: memo-pdf-creation-in-browser
 ---

 When working on a svg-based document viewer in browser, I had a chance to make a pdf-export feature.
 This post is a memo about caveats and findings in my quest.

 - toc
   {:toc}

 ## Background